lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

      If the peer P acted as ACE client, then P obtains from the ACE AS a new access token, which is uploaded to the other peer acting as ACE RS.

-     Finally, the application at P moves to step 4.
+     Finally, the application at P moves to Step 4.

    * If the access token is valid while the OSCORE Security Context CTX is not, then the peer P deletes CTX.

      After that, the peer P deletes the EDHOC session from which CTX was generated, or from which the eldest CTX's ancestor OSCORE Security Context was generated before any key update occurred (e.g., by means of KUDOS or other key update methods).

-     Finally, the application at P moves to step 4.
+     Finally, the application at P moves to Step 4.

 4. The peer P runs a new execution of the EDHOC protocol with the other peer.
 Upon successfully completing the EDHOC execution, the two peers derive and install a new OSCORE Security Context from this latest EDHOC session.